 As VP of Education, I am involved in all of the education offerings by AST.
 Right now, this includes the BBST class series and WHOSE.
 Both of these are very active.
 BBST classes are consistently full and wait listed, so we are currently exploring ways to offer more classes so we can meet the student demand.
 In December of 2013 a group came together in Cleveland, OH to begin working on a skills workbook for software testing.
 AST will be releasing that incrementally throughout the year, and it will continue to grow and change as a living document.

 The education offerings from AST will continue to grow and evolve over time, I’m really excited to be involved in that.

 A1QA: Measurements and social sciences are in your special interests.
-Still, if measurements in software testing are important for KPIs, efforts, etc, then how social sciences can be applied in testing process?
+Still, if measurements in software QA testing are important for KPIs, efforts, etc, then how social sciences can be applied in testing process?
 What`s the benefit?

 Justin Rohrman: I don’t think measurement programs and KPIs are as important to software testing or software in the general sense as most companies assume.
 Also the amount of misunderstanding around measurement mostly renders them meaningless at best and damaging at worst.
 The things we are trying to measure in software are social in nature; namely capacity and performance, and quality.

 Studying the origins of measurement in social science, specifically experimental psychology, can shed light on where we are making mistakes.
 Many of the problems we have with measurement, such as understanding reliability and validity problems, were studied in depth as the fields of psychology and sociology were being developed.
 Software testing is a social science focusing on the relationships between people and software environments; we should understand certain aspects of our origins.